 We all deserve comfort in these moments of pain.
 You can be your greatest source of comfort.
 There’s no one better for the job since you will always have yourself and you will always know what you need.
 That being said, I know it’s not always easy to learn how to be kind to yourself.

 2. Accept that you’re imperfect and that’s normal.
 You can stop trying to be perfect, stop trying to prove your worth by doing more and being who you think everyone wants you to be.
 When you make a mistake, experience failure, or notice your own shortcomings, give yourself some love rather than punishment.
-Criticisms and punishments do not motivate people to change.
+Contrary to popular belief, criticism and punishment do not motivate people to change.

 3. Give yourself compliments.
-A good friend not only lifts you up when you’re down, she also congratulates you on your promotion and gives you a high-five for making it to the gym five times this week.
+A good friend not only lifts you up when you’re down, she also acknowledges your strengths and congratulates you on your accomplishments.
 Give yourself the same kudos by saying, “I’m so proud of you for getting to work on time” or “Yea me!
 I made it through that meeting without losing my temper.”
 You do a lot of things right.
-Make sure you’re paying attention!
+Make sure you’re noticing and giving yourself credit!

 4. Ask for help.
 A lot of people resist asking for help when they’re having a hard time.
 Remember that friends and family actually like to help each other out.
 They don’t want you to suffer alone.
 Allow them the privilege of helping you and trust that they’ll say “No” if they can’t.